webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - relational database management system (RDBMS) is that the data consists of a set of relational objects.
   - ![oracle overview](img/oracle_overview.PNG)
   - all three main processes create the **Oracle Server**.
-    1. Memory Structure: This and 'process structure' create an 'instance'.
+    1. **Memory** Structure: This and 'process structure' create an 'instance'.
-    2. Process Structure: background processes.
+    2. **Process** Structure: background processes reading, writing transactions and queries.
-    3. Storage Structure: the physical data. aka Database.
+    3. **Storage** Structure: the physical data. aka Database.
   - ![oracle overview](img/oracle_overview.PNG)
+- **Transaction Overview**
+  1. Oracle reads the blocks from data file to buffer cache and updates the blocks.
+  2. The server process writes the change vectors to the redo log buffer.
+  3. The user commits the change.
+  4. LGWR flushes the redo log buffer to redo log files.
+  5. A checkpoint occurs.
+  6. Changed blocks from the buffer cache are written to data files.

 ## Database and Storage

-- **Database Overview**
+- **Database Logical Structure Overview**
   - tablespace is highest level of abstraction and must be created before any tables can exist.
     - each tablespace is stored in one or more data files(the physical storage of a database).
+    - a data file can belong to only one tablespace, but a tablespace can have multiple data files.
   - tablespace has multiple segments.
   - segments are sql tables.
   - tables are filled with rows, stored in data blocks.
   - Oracle creates 'extents'(multiple consecutive data blocks) for efficiency.
   - ![segment](img/segment.PNG)
   - ![database](img/database.PNG)
-- **Storage Structure**
+- **Physical Storage Structure**
   - There are three main files that store data to disk:
     - control files, data files, and redo log files.
   - additional files, but not part of database: